MajorZiploc/tooling_notes/aseprite/notes.md

 3. move (NOT with V) the layers
 4. press esc

+## Convert any image or layers to the current color palette
+Sprite -> Color Mode -> Indexed

 ## Outline whole animation
 can use Outline tool
   Click 'Selected' to change to 'All'